jobnik/FarManager-RTL-FileList/README.md

 void SetConsoleFont(const wchar_t *fontname, int fontsizeY)
 {
-  // set console font, not in use (but you can't use if you want) }
+  // set console font, not in use (but you can use it if you want) }
 ```